Hey everyone, Mod 2 here. It’s been a while, huh?

 Hope you’ve all been well.
 Much love to you and your ratties!

-cat-rats-rabbits asked: Hi, I was wondering if you know any rat breeders in New Zealand?
+cat-rats-rabbits said: Hi, I was wondering if you know any rat breeders in New Zealand?
 I'm thinking of getting a fourth baby rat, Thanks .

 Mod 2: I’m stationed in California, but a quick google took me to the New Zealand Rat Rescue site.
 It looks like they have some babies up for adoption right now, in fact!
 Best of luck with your ratties. :)